Electoral Act 1993

 2. The particulars referred to in subsection (1) are—

-3. the elector’s name, including first names, surname, and preferred honorific (if any):
+3. the elector’s first names and surname:

 1. the elector’s postal address, email address (if any), and contact telephone numbers (if any):